markulture/markulture/src/content/landing/home.md

 ---
-title: Welcome to WebAcela
+title: Welcome to Markulture
 description: Experience the future of web development with our innovative solutions
 slug: home
 blocks:
   - type: content
-    title: Why Choose WebAcela?
+    title: Why Choose Markulture?
     content: >
-      WebAcela is a cutting-edge web development platform designed to help businesses and developers create stunning, high-performance websites quickly and efficiently.
+      Markulture is a cutting-edge web development platform designed to help businesses and developers create stunning, high-performance websites quickly and efficiently.